Wondermondo 🢖 World 🢖 Wonders of North America 🢖 Wonders of the Caribbean 🢖 Wonders of Trinidad and Tobago

 Tobago Main Ridge Forest

 Lush tropical forest with several species of animals and plants that are found only here.
-The oldest protected forest in Americas, protected area was established already in 1776.
+The oldest protected forest in the Americas, the protected area was established already in 1776.

 Dunston Cave (Dunstan’s Cave, Guacharo Cave)